 A hep A vaccine helps protect against hepatitis A. Complications from this infection may include liver failure, joint pain, and disorders of the blood, kidney, and pancreas.

-At these ages, the CDC recommend children receive the following vaccines:
+At these ages, the

 Some of these vaccinations are required for children to enroll in school.
 The school may ask for a vaccination certificate during the enrollment process.